benbalter/copilot-bumper/README.md

 ### 3. Configure the Action

-The action is already configured to run every 3 hours, but you can adjust the frequency in the `.github/workflows/copilot-bumper.yml` file.
+The action is already configured to run every hour, but you can adjust the frequency in the `.github/workflows/copilot-bumper.yml` file.

 ## Usage